0xfourzerofour/oscli/README.md

 The implementation is quite simple right now, however I will be planning on continuing the project to visualise the frequency spectrum as well.

-The current implementation only works with mp3 files using [I'm an inline-style link](https://github.com/germangb/minimp3-rs)
+The current implementation only works with mp3 files using [minimp3-rs](https://github.com/germangb/minimp3-rs)

 # Instructions